PhaseRush/advent-of-code/2024/README.md

 # Day 4: 67614/60536

 Started during lunch the day after.
 Had to adjust solution between p1 and 2.
 I'm happy with my p2 solution since i didn't run into any bugs while implementing it.
 Still think I could've gone with my original idea with using a set of 3x3 convolutional kernels to scan through the grid, but this will do for today.

+# Day 5: 6119/4007

+Was a toposort problem but I didn't feel like doing anything smart.
+Keep swapping until it's correct!